cybercongress/cybertensor-developer-docs/docs/index.md

 import { FaPython } from "react-icons/fa";

-# Bittensor Developer Documentation
+# Cybertensor Developer Documentation

 :::tip See what's new
 See [what's new in docs](./whats-new-in-docs.md).
 :::

-**Welcome!** Bittensor is an open source platform on which you can produce competitive digital commodities.
+**Welcome!** Cybertensor is an open source platform on which you can produce competitive digital commodities.
 These digital commodities can be machine intelligence, storage space, compute power, protein folding, financial markets prediction, and many more. **You are rewarded in TAO** when you produce best digital commodities.
-See the below diagram for a top-level view of the Bittensor ecosystem.
+See the below diagram for a top-level view of the Cybertensor ecosystem.

 <center>
 <ThemedImage
-alt="Bittensor Platform Big Picture" sources={{
+alt="Cybertensor Platform Big Picture" sources={{
-    light: useBaseUrl('/img/docs/Bittensor-ecosystem-top-level.svg'),
+    light: useBaseUrl('/img/docs/bittensor-ecosystem-top-level.svg'),
-    dark: useBaseUrl('/img/docs/dark-Bittensor-ecosystem-top-level.svg'),
+    dark: useBaseUrl('/img/docs/dark-bittensor-ecosystem-top-level.svg'),
   }}
 style={{width: 600}}
 />